 hoto Credit: Tom Hagar

-When she’s not lindy hopping, she’s working as a licensed in Mental Health Counseling and Art Therapist, and dreaming about a future career of combining her love for art, dance, and helping others.
+When she’s not lindy hopping, she’s working as a Licensed Clinical Therapist and per diem Art Therapist, and dreaming about a future career of combining her love for art, dance, and helping others.

 Photo credit: Tom Hagar